marsjpeg/Petodoro/README.md

 # Petodoro
-A cute pet pomodoro timer that acts as a google chrome extension, still a work in progress :)
+A cute pet pomodoro timer that acts as a google chrome extension, still a work in progress but mostly done :)

 ## Prerequisites